sherisumanthreddy/SDLC_2_Electron/1_Requirements/README.md

 * These games can be played in a short interval of time if the user wants to prevent boredom, for relaxation and enjoyment.

 ## Where:

-This game is usually played in paper,mobile and Pc.
+* It is simple and user-friendly, so it can be used in many domains.

 ## How: